dclw29/DSFU-Net/README.md

 pip install torch torchvision torchaudio
 ```

-With this latter install, we are assuming you have a GPU onboard that PyTorch can recognise and harness when running your data through the network.
+With the PyTorch pip installation, we are assuming you have a GPU onboard that PyTorch can recognise and harness when running your data through the network.
 A GPU is not necessary to run DSFU-Net, but significantly speeds up any runtimes, and any big data analysis/automated beamline workflow will need a GPU installed.
 You can install a CPU compatible version of PyTorch with:

 ```
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu